Looking for the Xbox series X? Here’s where you can find one in stock

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock – live: Who could restock Microsoft’s console next in the UK today?
+Xbox series X stock – live: Amazon restock sells out – here’s who could drop next

 Need a console by Christmas?
 We’re bringing you live stock updates as they happen

-The Xbox series X is sold out.
 Despite launching 12 months ago, Microsoft’s next-generation console is still almost impossible to find in stock anywhere in the UK.
 Both online and in-store, the Xbox is nowhere to be found.

 A shortage of semiconductors coupled with delays in the global supply chain have slowed the production of the newest Xbox to a trickle, leaving shoppers in the UK wondering where they can get their hands on the console.

-Note: UPDATE: The Xbox series X is now sold out again at Amazon, but we are still seeing handfuls of stock at four branches of Smyths Toys in Northern Ireland today.